Your donations at work for animals

 Administration and Fundraising combined as a percentage of Total Revenue:

-Browse our inspiring year-in-review videos, annual reports, and more.
+Browse our inspiring year-in-review videos and annual reports.

 MFA is named one of the "15 Top High-Impact Nonprofits" in the category of "animal welfare, rights, and protection" by Philanthropedia.